 In spring 2013, Coach Ashley Grisham finished her fifteenth season as the head coach of the Lady Cavalier softball team.
-The Lady Cav’s record for spring 2013 was 16-42.
 Overall, Coach Grisham’s record is 405-381-8.
 The Lady Cavs have been nationally ranked five of the fifteen seasons and ranked Top 20 in the nation (www.njcaa.org).

 Coach Grisham is the daughter of Dinah and Billy Grisham.
 She was born and reared in Shreveport, Louisiana and is a graduate of Northwestern State University where she played softball for four years along with her twin sister, Amy.
+Fall 2013 Amy Grisham Calhoun will be inducted into the Softball Hall of Fame at Northwestern State University.
 Coach Grisham earned a Bachelor’s degree in Health and Physical Education from NSU.
-She then entered LSU-Shreveport and earned a Masters of Education degree with an emphasis in Health and Wellness.
+She then entered Louisiana State University Shreveport and earned a Masters of Education degree with an emphasis in Health and Wellness.

 Coach Grisham’s has high hopes for 2013-2014.
 "We are bringing in fourteen new student-athletes and nine experienced student-athletes are returning.
 These girls realize the opportunity is there to win big and as a team we need to combine our strengths so we can secure a slot at the regional tournament.
 My goal is to win 35 games including at least 14 conference games this spring.
 These wins will ensure our return to the regional tournament.
 We will continue to strive for excellence."

 “It’s not every day a person wakes up knowing that they love going to work, but I do.
 This place called BPCC is my home and I look forward to helping many more young people as they prepare for life on and off the field.
 What a blessing Bossier Parish Community College is to me and thousands of others in this area.”